shubharthaksangharsha/apsara-universal-widget/README.md

 - 📧 "Email Shubharthak saying the project is ready"
 - 📧 "Send me an email with my todo list"
 - 📧 "Email this screenshot to john@example.com"

+**Voice-Controlled UI:**
+- 🎨 "Change theme to dark"
+- 🎨 "Switch to dracula theme"
+- 🎨 "Make it nightly"
+- 🎨 "Use the nord theme"
+- 🖥️ "Share my screen"
+- 📹 "Share camera at 1280x720"
+- 🔄 "Switch to solarized dark"

 **Web Browsing:**
 - 🌐 "Open youtube.com"